dmitrijsk/node2vec/README.md

 Sections of the notebook:
 - Replicate the classification experiment in section **4.3 Multi-label classification**
 - Grid search on `p` and `q`
-- Scalability test (not used in presentataion)
+- Scalability test (not used in presentation)
 ## Link Prediction
-- The files src/dataProcessing.py, src/main.py and src/linkPrediction.py are used for link prediction.
+- The files src/dataProcessing.py, src/main.py, and src/linkPrediction.py are used for link prediction.
 - Given an original edgelist, link prediction is performed as follows, where the data used is karate.edgelist:
-1. To obtain training graph and testing edges, execute the following command from the project home directory:
+1. To obtain a training graph and testing edges, execute the following command from the project home directory:
 ```python3 src/dataProcessing.py --input_path graph/karate/karate.edgelist --output_train_path graph/karate/train_edges --output_test_path graph/karate/test_edges --testing_data_ratio 0.2```
 2. To obtain node embeddings, execute the following command from the project home directory:
 ```python3 src/main.py --input graph/karate/train_edges --output emb/karate.emb     ```